VALUE of 340B PROGRAM AT UMC – 07/01/2020 – 06/30/2021

 Boot Camp for New Dads: For new dads like Brandon, fatherhood can be a daunting challenge.
-Boot Camp for New Dads takes the guess work out of being a dad by giving them hands-on education on how to feed, change, clothe and play with a baby, all in a male-only environment.
+Boot Camp for New Dads takes the guess work out of being a dad by giving them hands-on education on how to feed, change, clothe and play with a baby.
 Dads are able to gain confidence and prepare for the best times of their lives with their little ones.
 Brandon says, “Attending the class before my first child was born gave me the confidence and skills to not just be a dad, but be an involved dad from day one.”

-Stop the Bleed Training: This lifesaving training teaches community members how to stop life-threatening bleeding before medical help arrives.
-After the horrible events of October 1, 2017, the community of Las Vegas has embraced this training, learning how to apply pressure, use a tourniquet, and pack a wound until emergency responders arrive on scene.
-More than 10,000 people have now received training through this program, and several patients have come through the UMC Trauma Center wearing tourniquets.
+Stop the Bleed Training: This life-saving training teaches community members how to stop life-threatening bleeding before medical help arrives.
+After the horrible events of October 1, 2017, the community of Las Vegas has embraced this training, learning how to apply pressure, use a tourniquet and pack a wound until emergency responders arrive on scene.
+More than 15,000 people have now received training through this program, and several patients have come through the UMC Trauma Center wearing tourniquets.
 Without this critical training, many of these patients would have passed away on scene.

 Homeless Outreach/Flu Vaccinations: In an ongoing effort to keep all community members healthy, UMC offers flu vaccinations to those in our area who would otherwise not have access to preventive medicine.

 Community Lectures: Health care experts from UMC are consistently out in our community sharing their knowledge on a wide variety of topics, including heart health, stroke prevention, and safe sleep for infants.
-Participants have the opportunity to learn from world-renowned physicians and nurses on medical topics important to them.
+Participants have the opportunity to learn from world-renowned physicians and nurses on medical topics that impact the lives of community members.

 The UMC Wellness Center: UMC’s Wellness Center has been a part of the fabric of Southern Nevada since the AIDS epidemic first started in the 1980s.
 In fact, UMC was one of the first hospitals in the nation to care for HIV/AIDS patients.
-Under the direction of Dr. Jerry Cade, UMC pioneered HIV/AIDS care for patients, and as a result of advances in treatment, HIV/AIDS is now a survivable disease.
+UMC pioneered HIV/AIDS care for patients, and as a result of advances in treatment, HIV/AIDS is now a survivable disease.
 Without the savings generated from the 340B program, our clinic would not be able to serve such a large number of patients.

 EXAMPLES FROM UMC:

 Multiple patients in the Las Vegas valley have a rare condition that affects the nerve cells in the spinal cord.
 As a result of this condition, patients may be unable to stand or walk.
-The drug treatment costs upward of $850,000 to initiate therapy, and approximately $375,000 per year thereafter.
-Due to UMC’s participation in the 340B program, we were able to begin scheduling treatment for these patients.
+The drug treatment costs upwards of $850,000 to initiate therapy, and approximately $375,000 per year thereafter.
+Due to UMC’s participation in the 340B program, we are able to provide treatment for these patients.